 Day 3 in San Francisco: Exploring Point Lobos and the Golden Gate Park

 When strolling down towards the North West entrance of Golden Gate Park, we were welcomed by the Dutch Windmill and plenty of tulip beds.
-Also the accompanying sign indicating what you can’t do in the park, made us feel right back in The Netherlands…
+Also, the accompanying sign indicating what you can’t do in the park made us feel right back in The Netherlands…

-We had taken the northerly John F. Kennedy Drive route past the Golden Gate Park golf course, bison paddock towards Spreckles Lake where we encountered some Dutch tourists on bike that – aside from the language of course – could be easily recognised due to the fact that they were one of the few tourists that didn’t wear their helmets.
+We had taken the northerly John F. Kennedy Drive route past the Golden Gate Park golf course, bison paddock towards Spreckles Lake where we encountered some Dutch tourists on bike that – aside from the language of course – could be easily recognized due to the fact that they were one of the few tourists that didn’t wear their helmets.
 Next up was Lloyd Lake that had a waterfall with loads of foam at the bottom of the unnatural green-ish water.

-Via the Stow Lake and the boathouse, we went to the California Academy of Sciences, which had some great and very informative displays on earthquakes, a planetarium and a special exhibit on Pterosaurs and flight in the age of dinosaurs.
+Via the Stow Lake and the boathouse, we went to the California Academy of Sciences, which had some great and very informative displays on earthquakes, a planetarium, and a special exhibit on Pterosaurs and flight in the age of dinosaurs.